Is Waikiki Safe? What You Need to Know Before Your Trip

 Real Safety Facts for Your Waikiki Stay

 If you're staying at a Honolulu Hostel near Waikiki, safety is a top concern for many travelers.
-Learn what you need to know about staying secure while enjoying the beaches, just a short walk from 2556 Lemon Road #A101.
+Learn what you need to know about staying secure while enjoying the beaches, just a short walk from 2556 Lemon Road #B101.
 Waikiki’s crystal-clear beaches, buzzing nightlife, and incredible shopping make it one of the most popular destinations in Hawaii.
 But when people plan their trip, they often ask: Is Waikiki safe?

 Where’s the Nearest Police Station?

 If you ever need assistance, the Waikiki Police Substation is conveniently located right at the edge of Waikiki Beach, near the bustling Kalakaua Avenue.
-It’s about a 10-minute walk from the Honolulu Hostel at 2556 Lemon Road #A101 — extremely close if you need help fast.
+It’s about a 10-minute walk from the Honolulu Hostel at 2556 Lemon Road #B101 — extremely close if you need help fast.

 Having a visible and easily accessible police station in such a central area is one reason crime stays low and Waikiki remains a safe place for visitors.